21 Feb Buzzing about Stingless Bees

-Blogpost by Sydney Denham, general volunteer.
+Blogpost written by Sydney Denham, Conservation Volunteer

 Studying bees can be tedious work, but not because of needing to carefully avoid the stingers.
 The bees I’ve been observing (thankfully) lack them, making it easy to get up close and personal with my little buzzing friends.
 Rather than getting stung, this work is difficult because the nests are very challenging to find.

 I’ve learned that field biology is not just recording data vast quantities of data all day.
 First, the subject must be found to be analyzed, which is easier said than done.
 In the case of the stingless bees, romping through the thick jungle searching every nook and cranny for the small tube-like hives is the real challenge.
 The study is an exploration of the relationship between stingless bees and their local ecosystems and their role in pollinating native plant species, particularly vanilla.
 More knowledge about these bees could potentially lead to the harvesting of their medicinal honey by local farmers and conservationists.